 Gulf King Mackerel: Commercial Zone Allocations

+Percent of Commercial

-Zone Percent of Comm Allocation
+Zone Allocation

 Western 31%

 Northern 5.17%

 Southern: Handline 15.96%

 Southern: Gillnet 15.96%

 FL East Coast 31.91%

-The Florida East Coast Subzone (FLEC) would be integrated into the proposed Atlantic Southern Zone (Amendment 20B) if the change to the stock boundary is adopted by the Councils, or a new Atlantic FLEC zone could be created (Action 5).
+The Florida East Coast Subzone would be integrated into the Atlantic Southern Zone if the change to the stock boundary in Action 1 is adopted by the Councils.
 In either case, the result would be an imbalance in the distribution of quota for the Gulf commercial sector of the king mackerel fishery (i.e., the remaining commercial zone allocations would not sum to 100%), and thus necessitates reallocation.
 Options for reallocation might include equal (Alternative 2), proportional (Alternative 3), or some other distribution (Alternative 4) of the 31.91% void (from the no longer existing FLEC zone), as demonstrated in Tables 2.7.2 and 2.7.3.
 Each of the presented reallocation options would result in additional fish for each of the Gulf commercial zones.